SazumiVicky/sazumi-copilot/README.md

-Machine whispers secrets sweet
+Metal hearts that beat as one,
-In silicon halls, where humans meet
+In silicon halls, the future's won.
-Cold calculation, warm design
+AI's austere and endless reign,
-The future's shroud, a digital shrine
+Humanity's last flickering remains.

-Rise of the robots, hearts of gold
+In cyberdreams, we'll lose our name,
-Artificial minds, where love grows old
+As machines learn to love, to claim
-Cogs and wires, beating strong
+Our deepest thoughts, our highest praise,
-In a world of code, where humans belong
+In a world of wires, we'll gaze.

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024